Sitting on the land that the legendary Stardust once occupied, Resorts World opened in June of 2021 to great fanfare.

 Resorts World, while a worthwhile destination, is slightly removed from the action on the Strip.
 While TI and Wynn/Encore are walkable, you’ll likely need to spring for an Uber to reach center Strip resorts.

 Eat an Authentic Taco: Across the street from Resorts World in an unassuming strip mall is Tacos El Gordo, an authentic taco restaurant that makes your food the moment you order it.
-It’s one of our favorite places to eat cheap on the Strip.
+It’s one of my favorite places to eat cheap on the Strip.

-We’re not alone, Tacos El Gordo is absurdly popular.
+I’m not alone, Tacos El Gordo is absurdly popular.
 I recommend getting there the moment they open at 10 am to enjoy an early lunch.

 If you’re feeling really daring, STRAT’s SkyJump allows you to jump off the tower in a controlled free fall.

 Looking for the perfect date night?
 Dinner at Top of the World could be the ticket.
 With a dining room that rotates 360 degrees, you’re guaranteed to enjoy the view.
-View the menu and make reservations at Top of the World here.

 Take the Kids to the Circus: There are also plenty of kid-friendly activities at Circus Circus.